Shiree0121/Coding-Love-and-War-blog/README.md

 - Only registered and logged-in users can like or favorite posts.
 - Guests see the button but are prompted to log in if clicked.

+https://github.com/users/Shiree0121/projects/3 this shows the project board used to track progress on user stories and tasks during development.

 # Entity Relationship Diagram (ERD)

 The ERD represents the database structure for **Coding, Love & War** blog.